TobiasLueger/storybook-custom-theme-switcher/PUBLISHING.md

 ## Latest build

-When you are ready to publish a new version on npm (after updating the `CHANGLEOG.md` file ) run:
+When you are ready to publish a new version on npm ( after updating the `CHANGLEOG.md` file and pushed changes to git) run:

 ```bash
 yarn build